Karunamon/tkwaremmb/content/post/reddit-no-more.md

 >Mentioning things unpleasant to the US government is not against the law.
 Hosting classified documents is

 Someone should tell this to the New York Times, original leakers of the Pentagon papers.
-It's rather shocking that the cofounder of a self-proclaimed "free speech" area doesn't know that classification has little meaning to people who are not US government employees who didn't take an oath to protect classified material..
+It's rather shocking that the co-founder of a self-proclaimed "free speech" area doesn't know that classification has little meaning to people who are not US government employees who didn't take an oath to protect classified material.. (or else a certain newspaper could have been prosecuted for releasing the "pentagon papers" back in the day...)

-A later question about why Reddit isn't following the other bits of german law, such as censoring adult content before 11pm or verifying dates of birth, remained unanswered.
+A later question about why Reddit isn't following the other bits of German law, such as censoring adult content before 11pm or verifying dates of birth, remained unanswered.
 Presumably they are just waiting until someone with the appropriate credentials complains.

 Here's another example: A self-proclaimed racist community, known as "coontown", was later removed, not for harassment, not for breaking any of the stated rules of the site, but because of ["a disproportionate amount of time spent dealing with a handful of communities"](https://www.reddit.com/r/announcements/comments/3fx2au/content_policy_update/).
 Let's not mince words here, coontown, if the name wasn't a dead giveaway, was nasty, hurtful, serious racism.
 Stormfront/KKK-tier "black people are responsible for every wrong ever" type posting.
 That said - Reddit has no rules against ignorant, bigoted racism.